Origin and History of Masks Carnival

 In Africa, masks were used as a way to connect with their ancestors.
 They were also used as a way to transform into an animal or as a way to transgress the barrier to the past or the future.
 Many African tribes believed that their masks gave them a direct connection with the supernatural.

-You cannot deny the that masks have always had a long relationship with the African continent.
+The history of african masks is very interesting and cannot deny the that masks have always had a long relationship with the African continent.
 African masks have always played an important role in rituals, ceremonies and as a way to invoke spirits or represent them.

 According to the historians, they believed that these masks fused with their soul, and with the soul of animals.
 They believed their masks gave them a connection with the spiritual thanks to their masks.